wavexx/rest2web/README.rst

 The plan
 --------

-- RSS plugin to generate feeds from directories.
 - Allow external restindex so that plain "rst" files can be re-used/linked in the tree without editing.
 - Integrate aafigure_.